dmauro/swift-style-guide/README.markdown

 ## Use of Self

-Avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+You should always use `self` to access an object's properties and invoke its methods.
+This will help maintain clarity about what you are referring to at the cost of a small amount of verbosity.

-The only reason for requiring the use of `self` is to differentiate between property names and arguments when initializing a class or structure:

 ```swift
 class BoardLocation {